Adjust the orange knobs to explore how much you want to contribute towards retirement.

-This simulation calculates compound interest only.
-It does not attempt to calculate or predict inflation, taxes, pensions, government programs, or any other costs, benefits, or risks.
-With that in mind:
+The simulation does not attempt to calculate or predict medical costs, inflation, taxes, or any other costs, benefits, or risks.
+Interest is compounded yearly.

-- You can consider the interest rate to be adjusted for inflation, and all dollar amounts to be valued in today's dollars.
+Use an interest rate that is adjusted for inflation.
+That way, all dollar amounts shown can be valued in today's dollars.

-- Performance of the stock market varies considerably depending on the time period studied.
-After adjusting for inflation and dividends, some decades have had negative returns and other decades have returned as high as 16% per year [citation].
+If your retirement savings are invested in the stock market, performance may vary widely.
+Historically, after adjusting for inflation and dividends, in some decades the stock market had negative returns while other decades it returned as high as 16% per year [citation].
 Longer time frames have been somewhat more stable.
 From 1871 to 2011, all 30-year periods of the stock market have returned at least 3.2% annualized interest.
 The average annualized 30-year return was 6.6%. [citation]